slviajero/tinybasic/MANUAL.md

 ERROR STOP

-will switch of error handling and go to normal behaviour.
+will switch off error handling and go to normal behaviour.
 It also resets the error code to 0.

 ERROR CONT